bimobject/docs/docs/documentation/getting-started/supplier-quickstart.md

 All your product data is stored in a single-tenant database, accessible only to your company.
 This design ensures that your internal data remains secure and private, with no sharing at the foundational level.
 :::

-Another benefit is reusability and composability: any updates to the manufacturing data of a product will automatically refresh the LCAs wherever that product is used, both within your library and in your customers’ products.
+Another benefit is reusability and composability: any updates to the manufacturing data of a product will automatically refresh the LCAs wherever that product is used, both within your catalog and in your customers’ products.

 By analyzing product and process data, you can pinpoint areas for improvement and implement sustainable practices.